FAQ

 Do I need to set up my feature in your UI after implementing it?

-You need to log into the Optimizely app and set up the feature flag using exactly the same key.
+You must log into the Optimizely app and set up the feature flag using the same key.
 This also makes sure anyone logging into Optimizely knows what flags are where and why (you can label and describe them).
-You can also use our REST API to change features.
+You can also use the Optimizely REST API to change features.

 If you prefer, you can also build your own UI or use it in combination with the Optimizely app.
-We have a microservice, REST API, and command-line interface you can talk to.
+Feature Experimentation has a microservice, REST API, and command-line interface you can talk to.

 Integrations and Data